 - Where appropriate, undertake a referral to Family Services to support the family access the NDIS or request and NDIS plan review to address unmet disability support needs.

-- Consult the Child Protection Litigation Office (CPLO) where a child with a disability and subject to an IAO requires an NDIS access request and parents will not consent.
+- Consult the Child Protection Litigation Office (CPLO) where a child with a disability and subject to an IAO requires a NDIS access request and parents will not consent.

 Where support coordination is not funded, Child Protection or Family Services should play an active role in supporting the family obtain funded support coordination during the NDIS planning process.

-If the child has an NDIS plan and is placed in care on an interim accommodation order (IAO):
+If the child has a NDIS plan and is placed in care on an interim accommodation order (IAO):

-- Liaise with the Support Coordinator (if funded in the NDIS plan), or Local Area Coordinator (children aged 7 – 18), or local Early Childhood Partner (children aged 0 – 6) about the child’s disability needs in their new placement.
+- If the child's placement has changed, liaise with the Support Coordinator (if funded in the NDIS plan), or Local Area Coordinator (children aged 7 – 18), or local Early Childhood Partner (children aged 0 – 6) about the child’s disability needs in their new placement.

 - Regularly review the adequacy of the child's disability and medical supports with the care team and during the case plan review process